dewmguy/ItemLevelCalculator/README.md

 This WIP web application functions as an item level calculator, aiding in the creation, modification, and validation of item level balanced armor and weapons designed for the mechanics of World of Warcraft Wrath of the Lich King 3.3.5.

 While many of the values and coefficients provided by the community are generally considered "good enough."
-I seek to bump up the reliability an accuracy of item level calculation by introducing polynomial regression.
+I seek to bump up the reliability and accuracy of item level calculation by introducing polynomial regression.
 I believe the enhanced equations will provide significantly more reliable blizzlike output, intended to match the in-game values as closely as possible.
 The calculator is most effective for validating or creating items within the intended item level range of blizzlike items.
 Using the calculator to create items with item levels that extend beyond the existing in-game item level ranges may have undesireable output.

 ![Screenshot](screenshot.png?raw=true "Screenshot of Item Calculator Interface")